Guides

 Share Links Instead of Files

-SharingVideo files are large and often get blocked by email providers.
-Instead of attaching files, share a link to your recording.
-Tools like Reqo generate a shareable link instantly, and your recipient can watch without downloading anything.
+Video files are large and often blocked by email providers.
+Instead of attaching files, get a shareable link from REQO.
+Your viewer can watch instantly in their browser without downloading anything, and you can see view counts.

 Privacy

-Set Expiration Dates on Sensitive Recordings
+Set Expiration Dates on Sensitive Videos

-PrivacyIf your recording contains internal processes, client data, or anything confidential, set a link expiration date so the video is only accessible for a limited time.
-This prevents recordings from lingering indefinitely on the internet.
+If your video contains internal processes, client data, or anything confidential, set a link expiration date so the video is only accessible for a limited time.
+This prevents sensitive recordings from lingering indefinitely.

-PrivacyWatch your recording before sending it.
-Look for accidentally visible browser bookmarks, email addresses, passwords, notification pop-ups, or anything you would not want others to see.
-It only takes a minute but can prevent embarrassing or risky mistakes.
+Watch through your finished edit before sending it.
+Look for accidentally visible bookmarks, email addresses, passwords, or notification pop-ups you may have missed.
+It only takes a minute but can prevent embarrassing mistakes.

-Quick Summary
+Quick summary

-- Before recording: Plan your content, clean your screen, test your audio.
+• Before recording: Plan your content, clean your screen, test your audio.